rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

    But just as freestanding developers need to provide `rlibc` or similar to successfully link, I think that for the time-being they deal with this themselves.
    This is no step backwards.

- - Compilers could provided crates in their sysroot that don't match the Rust specification, and Cargo would be none the wiser.
+ - Compilers could provide crates in their sysroot that don't match the Rust specification, and Cargo would be none the wiser.
-   [Technically, this problem already exists with falling back on the sysroot binaries, but users will probably expect better when they can specify standard library dependencies explicitly.]
+   (Technically, this problem already exists with falling back on the sysroot binaries, but users will probably expect better when they can specify standard library dependencies explicitly.)
-   Since the *interface* of the stdlib is specified, it would be neat if we could but a big crate type/interface on crates.io, which compiler implementations would need to match.
+   Since the *interface* of the stdlib is specified, it would be neat if we could put a big crate type/interface on crates.io, which compiler implementations would need to match.

 # Alternatives

- - Instead of copying binaries from the sysroot, we could just leave rustc to find them.
+ - Instead of copying binaries from the sysroot, we could just leave it to rustc to find them.
    But then a simple `--no-resolve-sysroot` would not work, and the logic for passing `--extern` would need be more complicated.

  - Previous versions of this RFC were a simpler but more brittle.